centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/hexonet/php-sdk/blob/master/CONTRIBUTING.md)

+_DEPRECATION NOTICE: Please consider the revamped version of this module available under the CentralNic Reseller namespace.
+It supports connecting to the HEXONET API as well as to the RRPproxy API.
+Find the successor [here](https://github.com/centralnic-reseller/php-sdk)_

 This module is a connector library for the insanely fast HEXONET Backend API.
 For further informations visit our [homepage](http://hexonet.net) and do not hesitate to [contact us](https://www.hexonet.net/contact).

 ## Resources